artsy/README/careers/ladder.md

 ## Engineering Management

 A manager’s role at Artsy balances people management responsibilities with team delivery responsibilities.
 As a people manager, they are responsible for hiring, retaining, growing and managing the performance of their reports.
-Additionally, they're expected to significantly impact teams' delivery by providing a strong technical contribution and / or contribute to delivery management.
+Additionally, they're expected to significantly impact teams' success through their own technical contribution and/or delivery management.
+Delivery management is broadly defined here as any non-coding activity that will help the team ship faster, with better quality, and with increased impact (for instance: improving team processes, mitaging risks around release planning, facilitating internal and external communication).
 As an engineering manager grows at Artsy, their scope of impact will increase from one team to multiple teams and from managing ICs to managing ICs and other EMs.

 ### tl;dr